ozturkselim99/Coffee-Order-App/README.md

 ## Technologies

 This app made by Android Studio and the language we use is Kotlin.
+For database we use Google Firebase

+<a href="https://kotlinlang.org/"> More info about Kotlin </a>

 <a href="https://developer.android.com/studio"> More info about Android Studio </a>

-<a href="https://kotlinlang.org/"> More info about Kotlin </a>
+<a href="https://firebase.google.com/"> More info about Google Firebase </a>

 ## Architecture